IndomieGorengSatu/Mie/README.md

-## I decided to sell my Hoover… well it was just collecting dust.
+## I don’t play soccer because I enjoy the sport.
+I’m just doing it for kicks.